jonhilgart22/Galvanize-Data-Engineering/Course Overview/lab.md

 Part 1: Create a Conda Environment
 -----------

 Follow the instructions to [create an environment](http://conda.pydata.org/docs/using/envs.html#create-an-environment) to create a conda environment called `dsci6007` for this class using Python 2.
-Install `boto3` and `awscli`.
+Install `boto` and `awscli`.
 You will probably also want to install `jupyter` and `pandas` while you're at it.
 For the rest of this course, it will be assumed that you are in the dsci6007 envirnoment unless otherwise specified.

+Note on boto vs. boto3: boto3 is a relatively new Python library that may someday replace boto.
+It brings you closer to the underlying API, but it is not as easy to use and doesn't have as good documentation (yet).
+You can complete this and future labs with either library, though it is recommended that you stick with boto for now.

 Part 2: Create an IAM User
 ----------------------